Rapid Insights: A Man on the Inside Shows How Heart Elevates Whodunits

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about the Historical Saga subgenre:
+Here’s what you need to know about Interior Chinatown:

 Vault uses index scores to describe the impact a given story/theme/element will have on specific KPIs: